 All companies registered with the Registrar of Companies must file full version of the statutory accounts.
-However, small or medium sized companies may choose to file abbreviated accounts.
-The Companies Act provides clear definition of small and medium size company.
+However, micro entity, small or medium sized companies may choose to file abbreviated accounts.
+The Companies Act provides clear definition of micro entity, small and medium size company.

 - The company's turnover must not be more than £6.5 million,

 - Its gross assets must not in excess of £3.26 million and

 - Its number of staff must be less than 50.

 If your limited company do not meet the small company accounts requirements stated above, your company may be eligible to prepare and submit abbreviated accounts under the medium sized company requirements if your company:

 - Sales are less than £25.9 million